 - Rather than measuring himself against others, this seller is solely driven by the opportunity to provide top-notch service for his customer and help them get results.
-The more the manager promotes contests and tougher competitions, determined to motivate her seller in the way she would want to be motivated, the more the seller feels misunderstood and frustrated with the distractions that get in the way of serving his customers.
+The more the manager promotes contests and tougher competitions, determined to motivate the seller in the way they would want to be motivated, the more the seller feels misunderstood and frustrated with the distractions that get in the way of serving customers.

 The Platinum Rule says that instead of treating people the way you want to be treated, you must understand what makes them tick and treat them the way they want to be treated.

 The good news is, that with a little bit of legwork, it’s pretty easy to do.
 You just need to fully understand two things:

 1. Understand Their Natural Abilities

 Start by consistently using a validated talent assessment instrument that measures the intensities of an individual’s strengths and weaknesses.